alexeygrigorev/workshops/temporal.io/README.md

         index_video(es_address, video, subtitles)
 ```

 Let's turn it into a Temporal workflow.
-It's a class annotaged with `@workflow.defn` which must have an async method for running the workflow annotated with `@workflow.run`
+It's a class annotated with `@workflow.defn` that must have an async method for running the workflow annotated with `@workflow.run`

 ```python
 from datetime import timedelta